 Connected TV advertising allows marketers to reach their targeted audiences with the personas they’ve created for their brand.
 Advertisers may have the ability to run their ad campaigns on various shows or one specific show that their viewers tend to gravitate towards, such as only running ads for female clothing during Handmaid’s Tale on Hulu.

-Connected TV ads are commonly paid for by every 1,000 views.
-This is known as the connected TV CPM, or cost per 1,000 impressions.
+Connected TV ads are commonly paid for every 1,000 views.
+This is known as the Connected TV CPM, or cost per 1,000 impressions.
 These impressions can be as focused or unfocused as desired.